2015 Spanish general election: Date

+In May 2014, ABC disclosed that Rajoy's government was considering whether a general election could be upheld until early 2016, based on an ambiguous legal interpretation on the parliament's expiration date.
+In September 2014, Vozpópuli and El Plural further inquired on the possibility that the PP cabinet would be planning to delay a new election until February 2016, hoping for a better economic outlook.
+Público later revealed legal reports commissioned by the government establishing that the deadline for dissolution was 26 October 2015, with an election being held no later than 20 December.
+After the 2015 local and regional elections, 22 or 29 November were suggested as possible dates, but Rajoy's intention to approve the 2016 budget delayed the latest possible dates to either 13 or 20 December.
+During an interview in Antena 3 on 1 October, Rajoy confirmed election for 20 December.
+Being held four years and one month after the previous election, this was the longest time-span between two general elections since the Spanish transition to democracy.

+The Cortes Generales were officially dissolved on 27 October 2015 with the publication of the corresponding decree in the BOE, setting election day for 20 December and scheduling for both chambers to reconvene on 13 January 2016.

 Electoral system

-Voting for each chamber of the Cortes Generales was on the basis of universal suffrage, which comprised all nationals over 18 years of age and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote, nor being legally incapacitated.
-Additionally, Spaniards abroad were required to apply for voting before being permitted to vote, a system known as "begged" or expat vote (Voto rogado).
+Voting for each chamber of the Cortes Generales was based on universal suffrage, comprising all Spanish nationals over 18 years of age with full political rights, provided that they had not been deprived of the right to vote by a final sentence, nor were legally incapacitated.
+Additionally, non-resident citizens were required to apply for voting, a system known as "begged" voting (Voto rogado).

-The Congress of Deputies was entitled to a minimum of 300 and a maximum of 400 seats, with the electoral law setting its size at 350.
-348 members were elected in 50 multi-member constituencies—corresponding to the provinces of Spain, with each being allocated an initial minimum of two seats and the remaining 248 being distributed in proportion to their populations—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
-The two remaining seats were allocated to Ceuta and Melilla as single-member districts and elected using plurality voting.
-The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Congress of Deputies had a minimum of 300 and a maximum of 400 seats, with electoral provisions fixing its size at 350.
+Of these, 348 were elected in 50 multi-member constituencies corresponding to the provinces of Spain—each of which was assigned an initial minimum of two seats and the remaining 248 distributed in proportion to population—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The remaining two seats were allocated to Ceuta and Melilla as single-member districts elected by plurality voting.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.

 As a result of the aforementioned allocation, each Congress multi-member constituency was entitled the following seats: